apala-sh/obsidian_remote/README.md

+# README

+Hello, this is the repo for the website https://apala-sh.github.io/obsidian_remote/.
+A place to host all my notes, writeups & projects.
+This was made using Quartz, the original quartz readme is included below.

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming